grafana/k6-docs/CONTRIBUTING_FILE_FORMAT.md

 If you want the component to be expanded by default, use optional`isOpen` prop and set it to `true`: `<Collapsible title="Collapsible title" isOpen="true">`.

+If you want the component title to be displayed in the Table of Contents, please set `tag` prop to `h2`: `<Collapsible title="Collapsible title added to ToC" tag="h2">`.

 ## External Link Card (Blog only)

 This is a component that represents a common pattern of external link decoration.
 Here is how you would use it: